rabelohigor/Light/README.md

 # What I learned
 - Use Xcode documentation;
 - Set breakpoints;
-- Create oulets and actions;
+- Create oulets and actions.